KDevWorks/Project1-Spotify-Clone-HTML-CSS-JavaScript/README.md

 #Spotify Clone...

 In this project use only HTML, CSS.
-It means this project was created using frontend.g
+It means this project was created using frontend.